Ludwig II of Bavaria: Linderhof

+Inside the palace, iconography reflected Ludwig's fascination with France's absolutist government of the Ancien Régime.
+Ludwig saw himself as the "Moon King", a Romantic shadow of the earlier "Sun King", Louis XIV of France, because he had gotten into the habit of turning night into day and vice versa.
+From Linderhof, Ludwig enjoyed moonlit sleigh rides in an elaborate 18th-century style sleigh, complete with footmen in 18th-century livery.
+Only the king himself always wore contemporary clothing and not historical costumes.
+However, the lamp in the crown of the sleigh was electric and battery-operated.
+As in the legendary Venus Grotto in Linderhof, the king never shied away from creating perfect illusions through the use of the latest technologies which actually makes the "fairytale king" appear far more in tune with modernity than his seemingly backward-looking image.

 Herrenchiemsee

-In 1878, construction began on Herrenchiemsee, a partial replica of the palace at Versailles, sited on the Herreninsel in the Chiemsee.
+In 1878, construction began on Herrenchiemsee, a partial replica of the Palace of Versailles, sited on the Herreninsel in the Chiemsee.
 It was built as Ludwig's tribute to Louis XIV of France, the magnificent "Sun King".
 Only the central portion of the palace was built; all construction halted on Ludwig's death.
-What exists of Herrenchiemsee comprises 8366 m2, a "copy in miniature" compared with Versailles' 551,112 ft².
+What exists of Herrenchiemsee comprises 8366 m2, a "copy in miniature" compared with Versailles' 551,112 ft2.

 Munich Residenz Palace royal apartment

 The following year, Ludwig finished the construction of the royal apartment in the Residenz Palace in Munich, to which he had added an opulent conservatory or winter garden on the palace roof.
 It was started in 1867 as quite a small structure, but after extensions in 1868 and 1871, the dimensions reached 69.5 x 17.2 x 9.5 m.

 It featured an ornamental lake complete with skiff, a painted panorama of the Himalayas as a backdrop, an Indian fisher-hut of bamboo, a Moorish kiosk, and an exotic tent.
 The roof was a technically advanced metal and glass construction.
-The winter garden was closed in June 1886, partly dismantled the following year, and demolished in 1897.
+The winter garden was closed in June 1886, immediately after the death of the king, partly dismantled the following year, and demolished in 1897 after water leaked into the lower floors.
+Large winter gardens were fashionable at the time, such as the Royal Greenhouses of Laeken, but the unique feature here was that it was placed on the roof due to a lack of space in the city center.

 Later projects

-In the 1880s, Ludwig continued his elaborate schemes.